 Partner at Gilbert + Tobin

-Co-presented 'The Law Firm Cyber Security Defence Playbook: Preventing and Responding to The Modern Threat,' focusing on cyber security strategies for law firms.
+Co-presented 'The Law Firm Cyber Security Defence Playbook: Preventing and Responding to The Modern Threat', focusing on strategies for law firms to prevent and respond to modern cyber threats.

 Noel Lim